The Churches of Britain and Ireland

 Mirfield on Wikipedia.

 Christ Church at Battyeford.
+It was destroyed in a fire in the early 1970's.
+SE 1893 2089.
 From an old postcard in Reg Dosell's Collection.
-Destroyed in a fire in the early 1970's.
 Link.

-Christ Church at Battyeford.
+Christ the King at Battyeford.
 Another view.
-The replacement for the building above. © David Regan (2011).
+The replacement for the building above, on the same site.
+SE 1893 2089.
+Both © David Regan (2011).
+Link.

 A distant view of Community of the Resurrection (aka College of the Resurrection, 1911) on Stocks bank Road.
 Surrounded by woodland and tall walls, this Anglican Monastery is only viewable from a distance.
-SE 190 207. © David Regan (2011).
+SE 1901 2072. © David Regan (2011).
 Two additional views - 1, 2, and three interior photos - 1, 2, 3, all © Mike Forbester.
 Interior view of the Lower Church. © Mike Forbester.
-Link1.
-Link2.
+Link.
 Grade II listed.

-Salvation Army.
-David advises that this was previously a night club.
+Salvation Army on Huddersfield Road and Knowl Road.
+David advises that this had previously been a night club.
 Another view.
+SE 2049 1980.
 Both © David Regan (2011).
 Link.

 Home